greymatter-io/helm-charts/docs/Deploy with CodeReady.md

 ## After installation

-Extracted `crc` binary to `~/.local/bin/crc`.
+Extract the `crc` binary to `~/.local/bin/crc`.
 You will likely get a security error like this:
 ![](img/codeready1.png)

 which you can get by like so: